silhol/CNTT/doc/ref_model/chapters/chapter07.md

 The Operator’s responsibility is to not only make sure that security is included in all the vendor supplied infrastructure and NFV components, but it is also responsible for the maintenance of the security functions from an operational and management perspective.
 This includes but is not limited to securing the following elements:

 • Maintaining standard security operational management methods and processes

+Configuring also belongs here, as only the operator knows what kind of contract it has with others.

 • Monitoring and reporting functions